aplomBomb/BeatSaberCompanion/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to [Daniel Landen](https://github.com/DanielLandonJr) for the idea bouncing
-- Inspiration
-- etc